Specialties

 - Understand the genetics of sickle cell disease and thalassaemia; define sickle cell disease and sickle cell trait (CR3)

-- Understand how these genetic alterations affect the normal physiology of haemoglobin and the red cell and what the clinical consequences are (CR3)
+- Understand how the genetic alterations affect the normal physiology of haemoglobin and the red cell and what the clinical consequences (CR3)

 - Outline the laboratory diagnosis of sickle cell disease and thalassaemia (CR3)